Robotic Process Automation: The emergence of AI at work

 So, what does this mean for businesses?
 If the idea of AI taking over your workplace conjures up an episode of the Jetsons, you are not too far off.
-Robotic Process Automation (RPA) is slated as the next big thing, poised to take over – nestled within your systems, traversing through various applications inputting, checking, updating and processing faster than any human could.
+Robotic Process Automation (RPA) is slated as the next big thing, poised to take over – nestled within your systems, traversing through various applications inputting, checking, updating, and processing faster than any human could.

-RPA is suited to any organization that deals with mundane, repetitive high-volume tasks and because it’s built to imbibe changes easily, RPA is also highly suited to processes that regularly change and adapt, especially those that are too costly or complex to re-engineer the traditional way.
+RPA is suited to any organization that deals with mundane, repetitive high-volume tasks, and because it’s built to imbibe changes easily, RPA is also highly suited to processes that regularly change and adapt, especially those that are too costly or complex to re-engineer the traditional way.
 Unlike most workflow-building applications, RPA software can be shared with other departments as it is highly customizable for different needs.
-Owing to its flexibility, RPA software can lead to an immediate increase in process efficiency, accuracy, compliance and speed of completion – all while removing manual errors and increasing customer satisfaction.
+Owing to its flexibility, RPA software can lead to an immediate increase in process efficiency, accuracy, compliance, and speed of completion – all while removing manual errors and increasing customer satisfaction.

-RPA has now developed maturity in both technology as well as the business processes it is applied to.
+RPA has now developed maturity in both technologies as well as the business processes it is applied to.
 This widespread adoption of robotic automation could radically reshape the way we think about work.
 Apart from the availability and emerging value of RPA technology, these are some strong business drivers for adoption –

-In order to achieve an efficient back-office cost, companies over the last couple of decades have turned to outsourcing their work.
-However, these tried and tested options are proving to be arbitrary as they require constant overseeing and a strong legal oversight.
+- Cost-effective – In order to achieve an efficient back-office cost, companies over the last couple of decades have turned to outsource their work.
+However, these tried and tested options are proving to be arbitrary as they require constant overseeing and strong legal oversight.
 This additional overhead is borne by the client and rarely factored into the true cost of an outsourcing deal.
 As the socio-political arena changes, we have begun to hear whispers of ‘back-shoring’ used more often – and the only solution to this conundrum is RPA.
 Robots cost around a third of an offshore worker and can work around the clock, even tasks that have been relatively cheaply outsourced can be brought back under control again, for a fraction of the cost.

 The benefits of RPA are plentiful and may tempt companies to jump straight into an RPA pilot without an overarching strategy.
 However, doing so could leave you with potentially broken or substandard processes.
-In order to truly get the best out of robotics, it is essential to establish guidelines and strategies for your RPA model – one that covers the breadth of organizational, process and technology components needed to establish RPA as a sustainable capability within your organization.
+In order to truly get the best out of robotics, it is essential to establish guidelines and strategies for your RPA model – one that covers the breadth of organizational, process, and technology components needed to establish RPA as a sustainable capability within your organization.

 A good way to onboard RPA is to start small – Choose a process to automate that will directly affect your ROI.
 Picking the right pilot projects to automate is of utmost importance and will aid the organization to see potential benefits quickly and come up with newer processes to automate next.
-If this is not done at the get go, the result may show a reduced interest in RPA initiatives and subsequent lost opportunities for more efficient, resilient and faster processes.
-Develop an efficient digital-partnering strategy where robots perform the repetitive tasks while humans manage exceptions and orchestrate the robots to interact with each other.
-Spend time conducting technology proof-of-concepts on a few different processes, so you’ll understand the nature of processes that are most suitable for RPA.
+If this is not done at the get-go, the result may show a reduced interest in RPA initiatives and subsequent lost opportunities for more efficient, resilient, and faster processes.
+Develop an efficient digital-partnering strategy where robots perform repetitive tasks while humans manage exceptions and orchestrate the robots to interact with each other.
+Spend time conducting technology proofs-of-concept on a few different processes, so you’ll understand the nature of processes that are most suitable for RPA.

 Once you’re convinced of the technology and its benefits, start developing an enterprise-wide strategy to use robotics throughout your operations.
 To provide a seamless transition, it is important to brief your team about the security aspects and reliability of RPA.